dajat/ws-updates/README.md

 <img src="https://imgur.com/NfsAACS.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Assuming that we are manually setting up a new computer, navigate to updates and security to check for updates under Settings.
-If you receive an "Error Encountered" message it means that there is no DHCP Server and will need to add a static IP address
+If you receive an "Error Encountered" message, it means that there is no DHCP Server and will need to add a static IP address
 </p>
 <br />
 <h2>Navigate to Network and Security (cont.)</h2>